reecore-coin/Reex-MN/README.md

 ```
 sudo ./reemn.sh
 ```
-5. wait to ask genkey and put by control+V the info getted in 4.3 point and give enter to go on.
+5. Wait let it ask for genkey then put it by pressing control+V to paste the info you got in step 3c and press enter to go on.
 6. let finish and note the IP:PORT given at the end of the script execution
-7. back to your windows wallet and get masternode outputs:
+7. Go back to your windows wallet (in debug console) and generate masternode outputs:
 ```
 masternode outputs
 ```
-will give you something like this: you will only need anote what are between ""
+It will give you something like this:
 ```
 txhash: "7a1ebb4baadf9ff39bbbfc2d58fd57ff15b65a5096069c8b232d3d312fb4xxxx",
 outputidx: 1
 ```
+you will only need to copy text between ""
 8. open the masternode conf file and put:
 ```
 MN1 IP:PORT masternodekey masternodeouputs txnumber
 EXAMPLE: 38.25.122.251:31000 7NEGGttKZojkAzViEYXXXxKTFdAtC2uSiMg8NSFqYVBtN6mYdU 7a1ebb4baadf9ff39bbbfc2d58fd57ff15b65a5096069c8XXX3fb4cb5c 1
 ```
-9. save masternode conf file reopen wallet and in masternode section type START ALL
+9. save masternode conf file, reopen wallet and in masternode section right-click START ALIAS
-10. need atleast 22 blocks to be confirmed and start to work
+10. You need atleast 22 blocks confirmed before it start to work

 enjoy :)